Chelsea News: Eden Hazard scores his 100th Blues goal against Watford | Goal.com

 Eden Hazard has scored his 100th goal for Chelsea, finding the net in Wednesday's Premier League meeting with Watford.

-After going scoreless against Leicester, Hazard struck just before half-time at Vicarage Road to send the Blues into the break in the lead.
+After going scoreless against Leicester, Hazard struck just before half-time at Vicarage Road to send the Blues ahead.

 Mateo Kovacic picked up a loose ball in midfield and knocked through to the forward, who rounded Ben Foster and finished with ease to mark his century.